Befriending the Inner Voice

 Simon Shares His Story

 I’m Simon, and I have bipolar disorder.
-I like to joke that I was a late bloomer, very tongue in cheek, because that was far from the truth.
+I like to joke that I was a late bloomer, very tongue in cheek because that was far from the truth.
 I was in my mid-forties when I physically collapsed.
 Life and everyone in it just became too much and my mind and body had come to a place where something had to give, or in my case, both gave way at the same time.

-I spent a long time in bed thinking that the heart palpitations, cause by my excessive drinking, were killing me.
+I spent a long time in bed thinking that the heart palpitations, caused by my excessive drinking, were killing me.
 Eventually, I took a stupid Am I Bipolar? test in a magazine, and found that I ticked all of the boxes.
 That led me back to my GP, who set me up with an appointment with Arno, my first psychiatrist.
 Within an hour, and with prescription in hand, I entered life after diagnosis and the circus show that comes when dealing with extended family and friends.
 Luckily, I had Jax to help me.

 That was a tough period of my life.
 Every mirror I passed seemed to be judging me for what I had let myself become, and every ear that I bent didn’t seem to understand what I was going through.
 I found solace and some closure when I sought out a psychologist that I could relate to, someone who would just sit and listen and not ask me to explain what I thought Rorschach’s pictures meant to me.
 Or judge me on me, not my personality, which was, by then, down the drain with uncertainty.